 Most drugs have side effects – this is a known fact.
 Most of us are probably very familiar with commercials that advertise drugs, but also the speedy voice-overs that spit out dozens of drug repercussions.

-It’s not to say that certain drugs should not be prescribed – instead they need to be used with caution.
+It’s not to say that certain drugs should not be prescribed – instead, they need to be used with caution.
 You need to know about the side effects of a drug and then address how you can overcome the side effects.
-Canada is a country where the drug market is very regulated, like the United States.
+Canada is a country where the drug market is very regulated, as the United States.
 Both countries have drugs that can come with pros and cons.
 It’s up to you and your physician to decide which drugs are best suited for your condition.